netdata/netdata/health/notifications/flock/README.md

     Read more about flock webhooks and how to get one [here](https://admin.flock.com/webhooks).
 - Terminal access to the Agent you wish to configure

-## Configure Netdata to send alerts to Flock
+## Configure Netdata to send alert notifications to Flock

 > ### Info
 >